syncfusion-content/winui-docs/winui/BusyIndicator/Content.md

 ---
 layout: post
 title: Content in WinUI BusyIndicator control | Syncfusion
-description: Learn here all about the loading progress content and its customization available in the Syncfusion WinUI BusyIndicator control.
+description: Learn all about the loading progress content and its customization available in the Syncfusion WinUI BusyIndicator control here.
 platform: WinUI
 control: SfBusyIndicator
 documentation: ug